Casey Krueger: International career

 Krueger received her first international call up to the senior team on October 6, 2016, by head coach Jill Ellis.
 She made her senior international debut on October 19, 2016, playing all 90 minutes against Switzerland women's national football team.
 Four days later, she played another 90 minutes against Switzerland in the same series of friendly matches.

 In 2018, Krueger competed with the national team at the Tournament of Nations, where she played in eight matches, starting two.
 She played in two games during the 2018 CONCACAF Women's Championship and served one assist, helping the U.S. qualify for the 2019 FIFA Women's World Cup in France.

 In May 2019, Krueger was surprisingly not included on the 23-player roster for the World Cup.
 Following the US World Cup win in August, Short was named to the roster for Victory Tour games against Portugal.

 After Vlatko Andonovski was named head coach of the national team in October 2019, Krueger was named to his first training camp roster and first friendly matches against Sweden and Portugal.
 During the Sweden match on November 8, Krueger was a starting outside back and played for the full length of the 3–2 win.
 Six minutes into the game, her pass to Christen Press resulted in the game-opening goal.

 In February 2020, Krueger was named to the roster for the 2020 SheBelieves Cup.
 During the U.S.' final match against Japan, Krueger was a substitute in the 61st minute and helped the team win 3–1.

 On June 23, 2021, Krueger was included on the roster for the senior national team at the 2020 Tokyo Olympics.

-Olympic appearances
+On February 7, 2024, Kruger was selected for the roster for the 2024 CONCACAF W Gold Cup and appeared in three of the six matches including the final against Brazil as the U.S. won the inaugural edition of the competition.

+Casey Krueger earned a spot on the 2024 U.S Women’s Soccer National Team competing in the 2024 Olympics in Paris.
+She appeared as a substitute in the gold medal game against Brazil, which the United States won 1–0 on a goal from Mallory Swanson.

 Personal life

-In May 2020, Krueger announced her engagement to long-term boyfriend and emergency medicine physician, Cody Krueger.
-They married in December 2020.
+In May 2020, Krueger announced her engagement to her long-term boyfriend and emergency medicine physician, Cody Krueger.
+They married on December 5, 2020.

-In December 2021, Krueger announced they were expecting a child in July 2022.
+In December 2021, Krueger announced she was pregnant with their first child.
+Krueger gave birth in July 2022 to a son, named Caleb.